Marcokorcak/Cross-Site-Scripting-XSS/README.md

 and were in the header so those did not need to be fixed.

-**Question 5:** Please explain why CSP can help prevent Cross-Site Scripting attacks.
+## Question 5: Please explain why CSP can help prevent Cross-Site Scripting attacks.

-Ans: CSP stands for Content Security Policy and this is a computer security standard that was introduced
+Answer : CSP stands for Content Security Policy and this is a computer security standard that was introduced

 to prevent cross-site scripting attacks.
 CSP can be used to prevent cross-site scripting attacks because of